 As part of the annual Webelos bridging activities, the Troop provides several opportunities to make the transition to Boy Scouts as easy as possible.
 Prior to the actual bridging ceremony at the Blue & Gold Banquet, the Webelos and their parents are invited to participate in a monthly campout in October and then take part in an Orientation meeting in the month prior to the bridging ceremony.
 Once the Scouts have bridged, they remain as a group until the end of the current Scouting year.
 During this time, they will work through an orientation program designed to give them all the skills needed to begin camping and reach the rank of First Class in a reasonable amount of time.
-The new Scouts are led by a pair of Troop Guides, usually Den Chiefs that worked with Webelos in the past, and a pair of Assistant Scoutmasters to provide adult guidance.
-It is imperative that the new Scouts bring their Scout Handbook to every meeting and participate as much as their schedule will allow.
+The new Scouts are led by Troop Guides, and the Scouts bring their Scout Handbook to every meeting and participate as much as their schedule will allow.